-The current public system in place to care for and protect children is called the child welfare system (or Department of Children and Family Services (DCFS), Department of Human Services (DHS), etc.).
+The current public system in place to care for and protect children is called the child welfare system (These are agencies such the Department of Children and Family Services (DCFS) or Department of Human Services (DHS)).
 This system is given the mandate to remove abused or neglected children from their parents’ custody at which time the children become “wards of the State.”
 This system of care is controversial and at times, fraught with errors.
 Yet, there are no alternatives.

 A Theology of Orphans and Widows

 Throughout Scripture, there are numerous references to widows and children.
 Few would argue that children are the most vulnerable “people group” in our society requiring special attention and protection.
 In fact, James associates the care of orphans and widows with ones purity of faith.
 He writes, “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world” (James 1:27).
 In Lamentations 2:19, Jeremiah cries, “Arise, cry out in the night, as the watches of the night begin; pour out your heart like water in the presence of the Lord.
 Lift up your hands to him for the lives of your children, who faint from hunger at the head of every street.”
 Asaph the song writer pleads, “Defend the cause of the weak and the fatherless; maintain the rights of the poor and oppressed.
 Rescue the weak and the needy; deliver them from the hand of the wicked” (Psalm 82:3).